 Body by Cheese

-It’s an exceptional source of protein, calcium, omega-3 fats, and Vitamins D, E, and B12.
+People always ask me how I eat cheese all the time but don’t gain weight.
+My answer is always “because I eat cheese all the time.”
+Cheese has a bad reputation for being unhealthy and fattening, but that’s a lie.
+It’s actually an exceptional source of protein, calcium, omega-3 fats, and Vitamins D, E, and B12.
 It’s good for your heart, can lower your blood pressure and cholesterol, and is associated with a faster metabolism and longer lifespan.
-The key is really portion control– which is hard when you love to eat, but it is possible.
+The key is pairing it with plants, portion control–—which is hard when you love to eat, but it is possible.
 Trust me.

 Here are 4 commandments of the cheese diet to help your sexiest life.
 If you’re looking for some healthy cheese recipes, scroll to the bottom!

 Studies show that organic and/or grass-fed cheeses are higher in omega-3s and heart-healthy conjugated linoleic acid.
 Compared to factory production, artisan cheesemaking is often better for the environment and for the animals, too.
 Happier animals produce tastier milk, which in turn, creates sexier cheese.

 Commandment II: Thou Shall Eat 2 -4 oz Every Day

 Cheese is so nutrient-dense that you don’t need to eat a lot of it.
 Limit yourself to 2 – 3 ounces, depending on your individual needs.
 The fat and protein help you absorb nutrients and will keep you satiated, even when you’re eating mostly plants.
 I know y’all are out there screaming, “but when I start eating cheese, I can’t stop!”
 Well, here’s the thing – if you always overdo it, you’re not going to be able to eat cheese as often.
 Instead, measure out your portion beforehand and vow to Cheesus that you’ll savor every bit.